Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

-# Bottom toolbar
+# Control bar

 ## What's in the bar ?

-The bottom bar contain some useful actions to move around object and camera.
+The bottom control bar contain some useful actions to move around object and camera.

 Most of the actions affect only active object/camera.